BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

     - file: prevent-unlock/path-refresh-cosigner-notification
       alt:
       caption: As soon as the refresh transaction has been signed by a co-signer, Bob receives another push notification.
-    - file: prevent-unlock/path-refresh-path-overview-after
+    - file: prevent-unlock/path-refresh-path-overview-before
       alt:
+      caption: The counter has been reset to 180 days.
+    - file: prevent-unlock/path-refresh-path-details-after
+      alt:
-      caption: All funds have been consolidated into one UTXO which expires in 180 days.
+      caption: The advanced options screen shows that funds have been consolidated into one UTXO which expires in 180 days.
     - file: prevent-unlock/path-refresh-transactions
       alt:
       caption: